netdata/netdata/collectors/python.d.plugin/alarms/README.md

 sudo systemctl restart netdata
 ```

-If needed (typically not), edit the `python.d/alarms.conf` configuration file using `edit-config` from the your agent's [config
+If needed, edit the `python.d/alarms.conf` configuration file using `edit-config` from the your agent's [config
 directory](https://learn.netdata.cloud/guides/step-by-step/step-04#find-your-netdataconf-file), which is usually at `/etc/netdata`.

 ```bash